precice/fmi-runner/README.md

 The concept and design of the FMI runner is described in:

-L. Willeke, A preCICE-FMI Runner to couple controller models to PDEs, Master Thesis, University of Stuttgart, 2023 (Publication pending) **add OPUS link and / or the paper**
+L. Willeke, [A preCICE-FMI Runner to couple controller models to PDEs]( http://dx.doi.org/10.18419/opus-13130), Master Thesis, University of Stuttgart, 2023